Understanding Plant-based Nutrition Whole

 Developing a healthy relationship with food

-A holistic approach to plant-based nutrition includes developing a healthy relationship with food.
+A holistic health practices to plant-based nutrition includes developing a healthy relationship with food.
 Instead of viewing food as “good” or “bad,” it’s important to embrace a well-rounded diet and enjoy a wide variety of plant-based foods.
 This approach helps eliminate guilt or restrictions associated with certain foods and fosters a positive attitude towards nourishing our bodies.

 Tips for mindful meal planning